 That thing for me is social media management.
 And I mean everything about social media, not just the cool stuff.
 I go crazy for social media analytics and strategizing.
 I’m like a kid in a candy shop when I hear someone talking Facebook insights, response rate, SEO, and engagement percentage (*nerd alert*).

 As cheesy as it sounds, the blogosphere was right.
 The writing comes so much easier now that I have a focus, a purpose, and love the topics I’m writing about.
 It’s like other important things in life: you know when it feels right.
 Trust your instincts, and don’t just jump into something too quickly before you know what you’re getting yourself into.
-I’m proud of myself for taking the time to hold off on publishing my posts instead of jumping right in the first time I said “I want to start a blog”.
-I could have created a monstrosity on the internet that would be a lot harder to reign in now, and instead I’m starting from a clean slate with a focus, a purpose, and a plan.
+I’m proud of myself for taking the time to hold off on publishing my posts instead of jumping right in the first time I said: “I want to start a blog”.
+I could have created a monstrosity on the internet that would be a lot harder to rein in now, and instead, I’m starting from a clean slate with a focus, a purpose, and a plan.

 Sometimes, you gotta rebrand in order to build your brand.
 If you feel stuck in your blog or brand, take a look at some of the resources below that inspired me to get the ball rolling and reflect on what is important to me.
 And if you want to hear more about what I’ve learned along the way about blogging, subscribe to Social Butterfly so you don’t miss a post!
 I’d love to hear from you about what you’ve learned and how you’ve grown through blogging and branding!